fergus-mk/fifa_stats/README.md

 `conda env create -f stats_env.yml`

-NOTE: The project will be adapted to take command line input (work in progress)
+NOTE: The project will be adapted to take command line input i.e. for selecting fifa edition and desired stat (work in progress)